Tiny-Orange-Labs/citruscore/README.md

 # Lit Template

 The idea of my lit template is to generate a boilerplate that fits my needs.
 Everything I put into it, is my personal preference.
-This abomination includes typescript, lit, tailwind, fontawesome and maybe more in the near future.
+This abomination includes hapi, graphQL, typescript, lit, lit-localize, tailwind, fontawesome and maybe more in the near future.
 Overengineering is the future.

 ## Building